AdamKyle/flare/resources/info/tips/section-1.md

 In the first image it's the black box at the bottom.
 That's where things like server messages (that only you can see), other player messages, global messages, admin messages and npc messages will appear.
 It's imperative you pay attention to the information in the chat section.
 Drops, new levels, gold rushes, quest messages, celestial spawn messages - so much happens in chat.

+If you look at the first image, you have information at the top such as your currencies and character stats.
+Player have two types of stats:

+- Modded (what you see on the character sheet, effected by things like equipment, enchantments, level, skill levels and so on)
+- Raw (You can see these on the character sheet under Base stats) These are your stats with nothing equipped.

+You can also see you have a [map](/information/map) that you can move around on, see [movement](/information/movement).

+Below your stats and beside the map you have an actions tab, this is broken into two sections: [Auto Attack](/information/automation) and your regular actions section.

 So what now?
 Head back to the game tab, and first select Sewer Rat from the dropdown list in the Action Section, like so:

 <div class="mb-4">